-- . twoway function y = gammaden(1.5,2,0,x), range(0 10) - > title("{&chi}{sup:2}(3) distribution")
+. twoway function y = gammaden(1.5,2,0,x), range(0 10) > title("{&chi}{sup:2}(3) distribution")

-Greek letters and other math symbols are displayed using the {stSymbol} font.
+Graphs rendered to the screen or exported to disk will typically display Greek letters and other math symbols with Unicode characters using the current font.
+The Postscript format does not support Unicode characters, so Greek letters and other math symbols are displayed using the {stSymbol} font.
 For example, {&Alpha} is equivalent to {stSymbol:A}.